 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Turn off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

 - Remove the thermostat and look at the wiring.

-- If you have two thick wires, you may be able to install a smart thermostat with an adaptor designed for high-voltage systems.
+- If you have two thick wires, you may be able to use a smart thermostat with an adaptor designed for high-voltage systems.
 Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to install new wiring.

 Do Nest or ecobee Need a C Wire?

-Depend on Fire & Ice HVAC for Your Smart Thermostat Installation Needs
+Rely on Fire & Ice HVAC for Your Smart Thermostat Installation Needs